DFPercush/PhysicalQuantity/README.txt

 not to use junk values after an error and let it propagate through the system.

-Adding more units:
+How to add more units:
 	You may want to implement a unit that is not part of the library yet.
 Here is a step by step guide on how to implement new units:

-	1. In PhysicalQuantity.cpp, find the KnownUnits[] array, and add a line.
+	1. In PhysicalUnitDefinitions.cpp, find the KnownUnits[] array, and add a line.
 		The format should be commented in there, but just in case, you'll need the symbol, the long name, the dimensions/powers of {mass, distance, time, temperature, charge}, the offset amount